 There is no doubt that I loved to see Barclay and Deanna once again.
 The references to TNG, like Barclay playing the hero on the holodeck, annoying Geordi, Deanna's chocolate addiction, and the special pleasure Barclay takes in her counseling sessions were very amusing.
 The weak points of the story shouldn't remain unmentioned though.
 First of all, it is ironical that the name "Voyager" is quoted as often as in no other episode, but this one is only marginally about the ship.
 The events shown here hardly affect the real Voyager.
 This isn't necessarily a drawback and wasn't one in "Living Witness" and "Course: Oblivion" either, but at times the many references here and the important role the Holo-Voyager play are like sub-titles saying "This is not a TNG, but a Voyager episode".
 One more thing I noticed is that the story is neither entirely serious nor entirely humorous.
 Maybe the plot is already too much custom-tailored for the tragicomical character of Barclay who is once again consistent but not necessarily credible.
 The third point is that Deanna has a notable guest appearance of several minutes, but doesn't play much of a role in the plot.
 Maybe she encourages Barclay a bit, but he eventually acts completely on his own.
 Commander Harkins and Admiral Paris turn out to be the far more important characters.

-There is a bit of technobabble in the episode, and "hypersubspace" (="upper-lower-space" =normal space?) is a new annoying term.
+There is a bit of nonsensical technobabble in the episode, and especially "hypersubspace" (="upper-lower-space" =normal space?) is a new annoying term.
 I hope they forget it soon.
 Barclay's comm console looks amazingly old-fashioned, maybe this can be explained in that it is an experimental setup.

 Remarkable quotes: "Well, I suppose it all started in the holodeck - doesn't it always?"
 (Barclay), "Did you just move in?"
 (Deanna, obviously referring to the mess in Barclay's apartment), "THERE IS NOTHING WRONG WITH ME!"
 (Barclay, frantically shouting)